What is a B2B contact database?

 Modern databases give you three types of information:

 A basic contact list gets you names and emails.
 A real database adds the context you need to target the right people at the right companies.
-That context is what turns cold outreach into relevant conversations.
+The more important distinction, though, is between a static list and a live intelligence platform: one gives you a snapshot, the other continuously refreshes data, layers in buying signals, and syncs directly with your CRM so your reps are always working from current information.

 B2B databases organize information into categories that answer specific questions your team needs to execute.
 Static data tells you who someone is.
 Dynamic data tells you when they're ready to buy.